moliver28/research-handbook/content/handbook/security/product-security/application-security/runbooks/handling-s1p1.md

 ### Releasing to self-managed customers

-Since moving to a bi-weekly release schedule the need for [critical security releases](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/security-engineer.md##critical-security-releases) is much lower.
+Since moving to a bi-weekly release schedule the need to follow the [critical security releases workflow](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/security-engineer.md##critical-security-releases) to patch critical vulnerabilities is much lower.
 To decide between including a patch in the regular patch release or a critical security release many factors have to be considered.
 Those factors include but are not limited to: